Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited: Revisiting ChebNet

-Table~\ref{citation} shows the experimental results of the semi-supervised node classification performed on the citation graphs Cora, Citeseer, and Pubmed.
-We can observe that with a simple penalty on the coefficients $w_k$, ChebBase$/k$ outperforms ChebNet, ChebBase, and GCN, which validate Theorem~\ref{theorem1}.
+where $w_k/k$ denotes the Chebyshev coefficients implemented by reparameterizing the learnable parameters $w_k$ and we set "$w_0/0 = w _0$" in practice.
+Table~\ref{citation} shows the experimental results of the semi-supervised node classification performed on the citation graphs.
+We can observe that with a simple penalty on $w_k$, ChebBase$/k$ outperforms ChebNet, ChebBase, and GCN.
+Figure~\ref{fig:coe_chebbase} plots the absolute value of the Chebyshev coefficients learned by ChebBase and ChebBase/$k$ on Cora.
+We can observe that the coefficients of ChebBase/$k$ could more readily satisfy the convergence constraint.
+These results validate Theorem~\ref{theorem1}.